A robot vacuum, representing a blog post about automating spreadsheets.

 Automate your reporting spreadsheets

-Spreadsheets are a natural choice for all sorts of reporting workflows.
+Spreadsheets are a natural choice for all sorts of reporting workflows and data analysis.
 They’re purpose-made for crunching data and building databases.
 But what’s one of the worst parts of working with spreadsheets?
 Actually filling them out.

-Now there are a number of ways you can streamline this part of your workflow.
+Now there are a number of ways you can streamline reporting and data analysis for your workflows.
 You can spread out the work across a whole team or do a little bit of it regularly instead of all at once.
 But if you want spreadsheets that won’t make you groan every time you open them, you need to automate them.

 With a Unito flow, you can automate reports housed in spreadsheets from data creation to data management.
 Link a spreadsheet with a project management tool, for instance, and you’ll automatically get data from important tasks synced back to your report.
 You can do the same with all sorts of tools, whether they’re other reporting tools, version control tools, contact management tools, and more.
 Here’s what you can do: